awsdocs/aws-cloud9-user-guide/doc_source/credentials.md

       . ~/.bashrc
       ```

 You can now start calling AWS services from your environment\.
 To use the AWS CLI or the aws\-shell to call AWS services, see the [AWS CLI and aws\-shell Sample](sample-aws-cli.md)\.
-To call AWS services from your code, see our other [samples](samples.md)\.
+To call AWS services from your code, see our other [tutorials and samples](tutorials.md)\.